seanpmaxwell/Typescript-Best-Practices/README.md

     - Use **module-objects** for handling IO-data.
 - **Tips:**
   - **Tip 1:** When writing classes, keep constructors private and prefer factory-functions `create`, `of`, `from` over constructors as they'll give you more flexibility.
+    - What's also helpful, define interfaces or every class, prepend the class name with `I`, place only the instance only methods on the interface, and have the factory-functions export those.
+That way, as far as type-safety goes, there's a clear distinction between instance-methods and static-methods.
   - **Tip 2:** Keep your class definitions clean.
-That is, for functions not needing `this`, place them in a top-level function below the class definition.
+That is, for logic not needing `this`, place it in a top-level function-declaration below the class definition.

 > You can see a more thorough list of design rules [here](Design-Rules.md).